qitianwu/SGFormer/Readme.md

 [2023.12.20] We supplement more details for how to run the code.

-[2024.05.05] We supplement the code for testing time and memory in the directory ./medium/
+[2024.05.05] We supplement the code for testing time and memory in `./medium/time_test.py`

 ## Model and Results